 There is not one single history of the Cornell Southeast Asia Program, and the diverse and fascinating stories of our alumni and faculty are rich reminders of the deep ties that have been formed with each other while contributing to the study of Southeast Asia over the past seven decades.

-We invite you to share your own stories, pictures, and other media with us so that they can be preserved and shared.
+We invited you to share your own stories, pictures, and other media with us so that they can be preserved and shared.
 We also could use your help in identifying people in many of the photos.
-We will be using Facebook to post albums and crowd-source identification, but if you can help and would like to set up a different way to access photos in need of identification, email us at firstname.lastname@example.org.
+We used Facebook to post albums and crowd-source identification, but if you can help and would like to set up a different way to access photos in need of identification, emailed us at email@example.com.

 SEAP Photography Archive: A Call for Contributions

 Perhaps there is no better time than now—in this year when we celebrated the SEAP’s 70th anniversary—for us to look back upon these images of our shared past and through the stories and recollections of those of us who were there, to bring them into the present.
 We had been putting together an archive of old SEAP photographs as part of the anniversary celebrations—and indeed as part of a larger push to bring together material for the history of the Southeast Asia Program.
 The visual is no less an important part of this history, documenting the life of (and life in) the program.